hive-4-apps/ng-ui-application/README.md

 #Release notes

+##0.3.2
+* Bugs fixed
+  * html items inside header and footer slots (of ui-application component) stay to be inline after a window resize

 ##0.3.1
 * Bugs fixed
   * html items inside header and footer slots stay to be inline after a window resize